tu2/psmodule/README.md

 # PS_Module

-TODO: update to 7.0

-An example of how to make a module for Prestashop 1.6 following the [official documentation](http://doc.prestashop.com/display/PS16/Creating+a+PrestaShop+Module).
+An example of how to make a module for Prestashop 1.6 ( [official documentation](http://doc.prestashop.com/display/PS16/Creating+a+PrestaShop+Module)), 1.7.